vitalets/global-cache/README.md

   * If `some-key` is not populated, the function will be called and its result will be cached.
   * If `some-key` is already populated, the cached value will be returned instantly.

-  > **Important note**: the return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g. string, boolean, number, or JSON.
+  > **NOTE**: the return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g. string, boolean, number, or JSON.

 ### Dynamic keys